MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

      xlab="Date", ylab="SD (63 days)")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/Rolling-Standard-Deviation-of-Microsoft-Stock.png" width="700" height="500">

-The results show that the variance is not constant: there are periods of relative calm with low volatility, as well as periods of increased price fluctuations.
-This indicates the presence of heteroskedasticity, meaning that the series’ variance changes over time.
+The results show that the variance is not constant: there are periods of relative calm with low volatility as well as periods of increased price fluctuations.
+This indicates the presence of heteroskedasticity meaning that the series’ variance changes over time.

-**e) What can be said about the stationarity of this time series?
-Justify your answer**
+**e) What can be said about the stationarity of this time series?**

 By definition, a time series is stationary if its statistical properties do not change over time.
-That is, the mean is constant, the variance is constant, and the autocovariance depends only on the lag between observations.
+That is, the mean is constant, the variance is constant and the autocovariance depends only on the lag between observations.

-As seen from the graph, this time series is non-stationary because both the mean and variance change over time.
+As seen from the graph this time series is non-stationary because both the mean and variance change over time.
 To confirm this, we can perform the ADF and KPSS tests:

-- **ADF (Augmented Dickey-Fuller) test:** the null hypothesis assumes that the series has a unit root (i.e., is non-stationary).
+- **ADF (Augmented Dickey-Fuller) test:** the null hypothesis ($H_0$) assumes that the series has a unit root (i.e., is non-stationary).
-- **KPSS (Kwiatkowski–Phillips–Schmidt–Shin) test:** the null hypothesis assumes that the series is stationary.
+- **KPSS (Kwiatkowski–Phillips–Schmidt–Shin) test:** the null hypothesis ($H_0$) assumes that the series is stationary.

 ```r
 library(tseries)